-First, vegans could get a relative high dose from nutritional yeast.
+First, vegans could get a relatively high dose of vitamin B12 from nutritional yeast.
 Nutritional yeast is a deactivated yeast grown in molasses.
 You can find it as powder or as flakes.
-Nutritional yeast tastes cheesy and creamy.
-It’s part of many vegan recipes.
+As nutritional yeast tastes cheesy and creamy, it’s part of many vegan recipes.

 Furthermore, there are nutritional yeasts fortified with vitamin B12.
-Fortified nutritional yeast has up to 7 mcg of vitamin B12 per tbsp, or 290% DV.
+Fortified nutritional yeast has up to 7 mcg of vitamin B12 per tbsp, or 290% of the DV.

 According to a study, vegans can significantly benefit from consuming nutritional yeast.
-It can help vegans rise their vitamin B12 levels in only a few months.
+It can help vegans raise their vitamin B12 levels in only a few months.

 You can buy nutritional yeast on Amazon.

 Actually, chlorella is pretty safe for consumption.
-Other types of algae may contain huge amounts of iodine, making them dangerous for health.
+Other types of algae may contain huge amounts of iodine, which can be dangerous for health.

 Nori is a key ingredient in many sushi recipes.
 Although rice is a poor source of B12, consumption of sushi with nori could prevent vitamin B12 deficiency!

 Another vegan food rich in vitamin B12 is tempeh.
-Although soybeans don’t contain any vitamin B12, tempeh is a good source, due to the bacteria involved in the fermentation process synthesize vitamin B12 as well.
+Although soybeans don’t contain any vitamin B12, tempeh is a good vegan source of vitamin B12.
+The bacteria involved in the fermentation process synthesize vitamin B12 as well.

-The vitamin B12 content of tempeh may vary greatly as well.
+The vitamin B12 content of tempeh may significantly vary, though.
 Tempeh may contain 0.7-8 mcg of vitamin B12 per 100g.
-The amount of vitamin B12 highly depends on the production methods.
+The amount of vitamin B12 highly depends on the production method.